Political overview

 Australian Embassy

-Australia's Embassy in Vienna is accredited to Slovenia.
+Australia's Embassy in Vienna is responsible for relations with Slovenia.

 Australia also has an Honorary Consul based in Ljubljana.